sebelga/nsql-cache/README.md

 #### Configuration

-You can pass a configuration object when creating the cache instance.
+To change the default TTL you can pass a configuration object when creating the cache instance.

 ```js
 const cache = new NsqlCache({